felipeversiane/note_maker/README.md

-# codeforge
+# notemaker
-a full-stack website made with nextjs, tailwind and typescript on the frontend and basically django on the back with the purpose of being a codepen clone
+A challenge that is based on creating a simple notepad, for creating and storing notes using django, postgres, nextjs and tailwind.